It’s about more than bread

 The topic of the month live speaker – this session is where a speaker, or small group of expert speakers, will deliver a further webinar presentation to you on the topic of the month.
 Students will have submitted questions to the speaker prior to the live session, having watched the lecture (see below), and you will be able to interact at the end of the session via an open discussion.

-Prerecorded, these are to be watched before the live session 2.
+These pre-recorded lectures are to be watched before that month’s Live Session 2.
 The lecture/webinar will be on the topic of the month with an expert guest speaker.
-Watching this will give you a good base for the live sessions and students will have the opportunity to submit questions to the speaker prior to the Wednesday live sessions.
+Watching this will give you a good base for the live sessions and students will have the opportunity to submit questions to the speaker prior to the live sessions.
 Having watched the lecture, you will then be able to more knowledgeably interact at the end of the session with an open discussion.

 Monthly studies/reading list